hatkirby/lingo-archipelago/README.md

 **Note**: Running the randomizer modifies the game's memory.
 If you want to play the base game after playing the randomizer, you need to restart Lingo first.

+## Running fron source

+The randomizer is almost ready to run from source.
+The only step that is required is to compile the LL1.yaml datafile into gamedata.gd, which needs to be played in the Archipelago folder.
+The generate_gamedata.rb script in the util folder can do this for you.
+The first argument is the path to the datafile, and the second argument is the path to the output file.